 We recommend serving your homemade pistachio pesto with orecchiette or strozzapreti, both of which are ‘white pasta’, meaning they are made with just water and flour.
 Either option will pair beautifully with the texture and brightness of your freshly made pistachio pesto.
 Whether you want to make a bowl of pesto pasta for dinner tonight or to serve this as a dip with crostini at your next party, we guarantee this simple pistachio pesto recipe will become your favourite in no time!

-- 1 cup, 75 g Parmigiano Reggiano, grated
+- 75 g Parmigiano Reggiano (or a vegetarian alternative), grated

 - 1 garlic clove